dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

  *  `tls_servername` **NAME** allows you to set a server name in the TLS configuration.
 This is needed because *traffic* connects to an IP address, so it can't infer the server name from it.

- *  `ignore_health` can be enabled to ignore endpoint health status, this can aid in debugging.

 ## Naming Clusters